ebimor/SLAM/pose_graph_2d/README.md

 ...
 ```

 where `pose_id` is the corresponding integer ID from the file definition.
+For landmarks, there is no
+orientation data.
 Note,
 the file will be sorted in ascending order for the `pose_id`.

 The executable `pose_graph_2d` has one flag `--input` which is the path to the